VasylTsv/ForthX16/README.md

 ### Commodore 64
 * KEY echoes the input character
-* BYE reboots the interpreter in cartridge mode and does nothing in PRG.
+* BYE reboots the interpreter in cartridge mode and attempts to return to Basic in PRG (that is not working properly yet).
 * R/W mode is not supported, the word will do the same as W/O.
 * FILE-POSITION FILE-SIZE	REPOSITION-FILE RESIZE-FILE are not functional and will just fail.
 * Opening file for write does not overwrite an existing file.
 This is a default system behavior but it feels quite wrong.